1971

 A digital animation depicting a 1971 Eisenhower silver dollar perpetually rotating counterclockwise in a vacuum.

-Prior to World War I, the majority of economies functioned under a rigid gold standard.
+Before World War I, most economies functioned under a rigid gold standard.
 Following the conclusion of World War II, a novel international system was established, known as the Bretton Woods order, which involved linking the U.S. dollar to gold and other vital currencies to the U.S. dollar.
 Nevertheless, this framework disintegrated in the early 1970s, causing the world to adopt a fiat system in which the dollar was unbacked by a commodity and therefore unanchored.

 Year: 2009